Rodarkhen/cmpe256_hotel_recommendation_system/README.md

-# Cmpe256 Hotel Recommendation System
+# CMPE 256 Hotel Recommendation System

 ## Objetive
 Choosing the right hotel is often overwhelming due to the vast number of options and diverse user preferences. **Hotelic** is a personalized hotel recommendation system designed to help users make better decisions by analyzing user reviews, ratings, and metadata using advanced recommender system techniques.